 For me, speaking German requires a very structured mind.
-For example, in German, needs to know in advance, how exactly (with which verb) one will finish a sentence (since majority of complex sentences involve more than one verb).
-Also, I wanted to improve my use of the academic language, so I could write complex things, such as project descriptions / proposals and speak freely on a decent level.
+For example, in German, I need to know in advance, how exactly one will finish a sentence (since the majority of complex sentences involve more than one verb).
+I also wanted to improve my use of the academic language so I could write complex things, such as project descriptions / proposals and to be able to speak freely on a decent level.

 My top tips

-It means: don’t cancel classes, plan very carefully ahead (especially if you are a freelancer and can get called to work on a short notice!), try to book classes a week in advance: otherwise it gets harder with class availability.
+Stay organised.
+It means: don’t cancel classes, plan very carefully ahead (especially if you are a freelancer and can get called to work on a short notice!), try to book classes a week in advance: otherwise it can get harder with class availability.

 A family affair

 When taking the marathon, it was always fun when I ended up in the same class with my husband (we didn’t always arrange it that way!).
 We were always in different rooms in our apartment, since being in the same room and hearing each other was not very convenient.
 We loved the moment when each of us needed to introduce ourselves: we would say “I also live in this city….” and the teacher would say “wow, what a coincidence!”, then “yes, in the same apartment, actually…… well, we are married”.
 It always gave the class a good laugh!

 Then I also signed up my Mum.
 She is not a marathoner, however, she does take classes religiously.
 Once she purchased extra classes without realising that her next batch would arrive in a few days.
 She ended up having so many classes that she needed to take them every day for a certain period of time: so they wouldn’t expire.
 So perhaps she is a ‘pseudo-marathoner’!